Skip to main content

 1. Initialize the tracer with your API key and agent ID

-2. Track your pipeline to capture transcripts and tool calls
+2. Track your pipeline to capture transcripts, tool calls, logs, and OTel traces

 3. Register task handlers for automatic cleanup